 Exposure to humidity changes seems to cause an increase turnover rate of skin cells, which exhausts the oils in the skin barrier and exacerbates inflammatory skin conditions such as atopic dermatitis and psoriasis.

 Many of us know that we need to drink lots of water.
 You may not know, however, how important it is for healthy skin.
 The surface skin is thicker than the interior tissues of the body.
 Circulation comes to the base of the skin, and the water has to seep upwards through all the strata of the skin to reach the outer layer.
 The exposed surface of the skin is also constantly losing water due to environmental factors such as sun, wind, and chemicals, to name a few.
 When the body itself is dehydrated, circulation to the base of the outer skin may be shut down as an emergency measure so that water is not lost through evaporation from the skin’s surface.
 Chronic dehydration shows in the face with wrinkles, lines and furrows.
 It’s best to drink filtered water.
 There are many quality filtration systems on the market.
+Touch Up Laser is an effective procedure to get rid of many other unwanted conditions.

 We know that both types of UV rays, UVA and UVB, can lead to skin cancer and eye problems if left unprotected from the harsh radiation.
 What most people don’t realize is that UV radiation also increases skin permeability and can be a significant factor in sensitization.
 Studies have shown that skin lipid synthesis significantly declines 72 hours after UVB exposure but recovered after 96 hours, suggesting that UVB-induced barrier damage may not be permanent.
 Wait a minute, you may say, you just told me that the skin needed sunshine to produce vitamin D, important for the immune system.
 How many of you have a tendency to overdo when you do get out in the sun?
 This is where the most damage occurs.
 It is a fact that rates of skin cancer are typically higher in areas of the body that are generally kept covered and only exposed during sun bathing.
 Regular, consistent, small amounts of exposure to the sun (without burning) has a protective effect on the skin, increases vitamin D, can improve mood, help with depression and myriad other benefits.
 Rule of thumb is that a very fair-skinned person with northern heritage should only get 10-15 minutes of sun exposure over the majority of the body during peak hours.
 Someone with darker skin and a heritage that originated closer to the equator should be able to get longer exposure without doing more harm than good.
 So, moderate sun exposure can actually help reduce the potential for cancer risk.
 It is difficult to get all the necessary vitamin D from dietary sources.
 So make sure you get moderate sun and avoid over-exposure, especially during peak sunshine hours.